amitpawar555/CODE-CASA-PYTHON-DEVELOPER-INTERNSHIP-2--ROCK-PAPER-SCISSOR_Game-Python-/README.md

-# Codecasa_project-2Task no:1 - rock, paper,
+# Codecasa_project-2Task no:1 - rock, paper, scissor
 scissor game using python.
 My sincere thanks to codecasa and the team working there to provide me with this wonderful